ct-clmsn/miniaturist/README.md

 Users are required to provide a vocabulary list in order to make use of this implementation.

+The vocabulary building tools print out a set of words encountered during 1 linear traversal of the documents.
+All vocabulary building tools print results to stdout (the terminal).
+The distributed vocabulary building tool prints to the stdout of each machine it is running upon; it is suggested that users pipe the output of the distributed vocabulary building tool to a distributed file system, or in a /tmp directory that can be remotely accessible and copied from.

 ## How To Build

 To build this software, users are provided 2 options: a handrolled